01-edu/Branch-AI/one_md_per_day_format/projects/project3/project3.md

 ## Face emotions classfication

 Emotion detection is one of the most researched topics in the modern-day machine learning arena.
 The ability to accurately detect and identify an emotion opens up numerous doors for Advanced Human Computer Interaction.
-The aim of this project is to detect up to five distinct facial emotions in real time.
+The aim of this project is to detect up to seven distinct facial emotions in real time.
 This project runs on top of a Convolutional Neural Network (CNN) that is built with the help of Keras whose backend is TensorFlow in Python.
-The facial emotions that can be detected and classified by this system are Happy, Sad, Anger, Surprise and Neutral.
+The facial emotions that can be detected and classified by this system are Happy, Sad, Angry, Surprise, Fear, Disgust and Neutral.

 Your goal is to implement a program that takes as input a video stream that contains a person's face and that predicts the emotion of the person.

 **Step 1**: **Fit the emotion classifier**

-- Train a CNN on the dataset TODO le nommer.
-Here is an example of architecture you can implement: https://www.quora.com/What-is-the-VGG-neural-network . **The CNN has to perform more than 65% on the test set**.
+- Train a CNN on the dataset `train.csv`.
+Here is an example of architecture you can implement: https://www.quora.com/What-is-the-VGG-neural-network . **The CNN has to perform more than 70% on the test set**.
 You will see that the CNNs take a lot of time to train.
 You don't want to overfit the neural network.
 I strongly suggest to use early stopping, callbacks and to monitor the training using the tensorboard.

+You have to save the trained model in `my_own_model.pkl` and to explain the chosen architecture in `my_own_model_architecture.txt`.
+Use `model.summary())` to print the architecture.
+It is also expected that you explains the iterations and how you end up choosing your final architecture.
+Save a screenshot of the tensorboard while the model's training in `tensorboard.png` and save a plot with the learning curves showing the model training and stopping BEFORE the model starts overfitting in `learning_curves.png`.

 - Optional: Use a pre-trained CNN to improve the accuracy.
 You will find some huge CNN's architecture that perform well.
 The issue is that it is expensive to train them from scratch.
 You'll need a lot of GPUs, memory and time. **Pre-trained CNNs** solve partially this issue because they are already trained on a dataset and perform well on some use cases.
 However, building a CNN from scratch is required, as mentioned, this step is optional and doesn't replace the first one.
+Similarly, save the model and explain the chosen architecture.

 **Step 2**: **Classify emotions from a video stream**

 - Use the video stream outputted by your computer's webcam and preprocess it to make it compatible with the CNN you trained.
 One of the preprocessing steps is: face detection.
 As you may have seen the training samples are imaged centered on a face.
 To do so, I suggest to use a pre-trained model to detect faces.
 OpenCV for image processing tasks where we identify a face from a live webcam feed which is then processed and fed into the trained neural network for emotion detection.
+The preprocessing pipeline will be corrected with a functional test in `preprocessing_test`:
+    - **Input**: Video stream of 20 sec with a face on it
+    - **Output**: 20 (or 21) images cropped and centered on the face with 48 x 48 grayscale pixels

 - Predict at least one emotion per second from the video stream.
 The minimum requirement is printing in the prompt the predicted emotion with its associated probability.